“A phenomenon in a land full of phenomena.”

 There are approximately 3,000 African Hebrew Israelites living in Israel today, making them the largest organized community of African American expatriates (plus their Israeli-born offspring) in the world.
 There are several thousand more members around the world, according to community leaders.
 These figures are hard to independently verify.

-No. They identify as Judeans, that is, descendants of the Tribe of Judah, and assert that they do not practice any religion.
+No. They identify as Judeans, that is, descendants of the ancient tribe of Judah, and assert that they do not practice any religion.
 Nor are they recognized as Jews according to halacha (Jewish law) by rabbinic authorities in Israel.
 The Chief Rabbinate investigated their connection to Judaism in the early 1970s and found that most of the original members had been baptized and raised as Christians.

 Hebrew Israelites are people of color, mostly African Americans, who believe they are genealogical descendants of the ancient Israelites.
 They differentiate themselves from Jews, though they often practice Hebraic customs associated with Judaism, such as Sabbath observance and male circumcision.
 The more radical Hebrew Israelite groups claim that they are the authentic Jews and that “white” Jews are nothing more than imposters, possibly descendants of the Khazars.
 There is no historical evidence to support this claim.